April 29, 2024

 Glass box extensions are very popular extension types for houses and buildings all over the UK.

-A glass extension could provide a modern extension to a contemporary house or could be used to create an all-glass extension to a more traditional building; this extension method is sometimes preferred by planning authorities for the visual differential you achieve between the extension and the traditional house.
+A glass box extension can provide a modern extension to a contemporary house, and can be used to create an 'all-glass' extension to a more traditional building; this extension method is sometimes preferred by planning authorities for the visual differential you achieve between the extension and the traditional house.

 The Fixing to the Building

 The structural glass box needs to be connected to the existing building.
-Our design department designs this connection keeping in mind the glass specification and the building structure we will be connecting too.
+Our technical department designs this connection bearing in mind the glass specification and the building structure it will be connecting to.

 glass connection to building